ikabbash/self-learning-archive/Elixir/README.md

     |> String.split()
     |> Enum.reverse()
     ```
+    - Use pipe operator when you have two more functions called, don't overuse it.
 - You can take user input in Elixir using the code below.
     ```elixir
     input = IO.gets("Enter something: ") |> String.trim()